BCWResearch/hashport-framework/packages/react-client/README.md

 ### `HashportClientAndRainbowKitProvider`

-`HashportClientAndRainbowKitProvider` relies on the [context](https://react.dev/learn/passing-data-deeply-with-context) feature of React to pass core hashport functionality _and_ a [@rainbow-me/rainbowkit@latest](https://www.rainbowkit.com/docs/introduction) (Ethereum interface) down to other components, so you need to make sure that `HashportClientAndRainbowKitProvider` is a parent of the components you are encapsulating to be able to consume these objects. `HashportClientProvider` also includes `HashportApiProvider` and `BridgeParamsProvider` to help simplify and improve your developer experience.
+`HashportClientAndRainbowKitProvider` relies on the [context](https://react.dev/learn/passing-data-deeply-with-context) feature of React to pass core hashport functionality _and_ [RainbowKit](https://www.rainbowkit.com/docs/introduction) (Ethereum interface) down to other components, so you need to make sure that `HashportClientAndRainbowKitProvider` is a parent of the components you are encapsulating to be able to consume these objects. `HashportClientProvider` also includes `HashportApiProvider` and `BridgeParamsProvider` to help simplify and improve your developer experience.

 #### Props